wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires April 8, 2016                 [Page 3]
+Contavalli, et al.         Expires May 7, 2016                  [Page 3]

-Internet-Draft        Client Subnet in DNS Queries          October 2015
+Internet-Draft        Client Subnet in DNS Queries         November 2015

    production use among several major Internet companies, a subset of